LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory: Abstract

 \section{Abstract}

 Recent large language model (LLM)-driven chat assistant systems have integrated memory components to track user-assistant chat histories, enabling more accurate and personalized responses.
 However, their long-term memory capabilities in sustained interactions remain underexplored.
-This paper introduces \BENCHMARK{}, a comprehensive benchmark designed to evaluate five core long-term memory abilities of chat assistants: information extraction, multi-session reasoning, temporal reasoning, knowledge updates, and abstention.
-With 500 meticulously curated questions embedded within freely scalable user-assistant chat histories, \BENCHMARK{} presents a significant challenge to existing long-term memory systems, with commercial chat assistants and long-context LLMs showing 30\% accuracy drop on memorizing information across sustained interactions.
-We then present a unified framework that breaks down the long-term memory design into four design choices across the indexing, retrieval, and reading stages.
-Built upon key experimental insights, we propose several memory designs including session decomposition for optimizing value granularity, fact-augmented key expansion for enhancing the index structure, and time-aware query expansion for refining the search scope.
-Experiment results show that these optimizations greatly improve both memory recall and downstream question answering on \BENCHMARK{}.
+We introduce \BENCHMARK{}, a comprehensive benchmark designed to evaluate five core long-term memory abilities of chat assistants: information extraction, multi-session reasoning, temporal reasoning, knowledge updates, and abstention.
+With 500 meticulously curated questions embedded within freely scalable user-assistant chat histories, \BENCHMARK{} presents a significant challenge to existing long-term memory systems, with commercial chat assistants and long-context LLMs showing a 30\% accuracy drop on memorizing information across sustained interactions.
+We then present a unified framework that breaks down the long-term memory design into three stages: indexing, retrieval, and reading.
+Built upon key experimental insights, we propose several memory design optimizations including session decomposition for value granularity, fact-augmented key expansion for indexing, and time-aware query expansion for refining the search scope.
+Extensive experiments show that these optimizations greatly improve both memory recall and downstream question answering on \BENCHMARK{}.
 Overall, our study provides valuable resources and guidance for advancing the long-term memory capabilities of LLM-based chat assistants, paving the way toward more personalized and reliable conversational AI.
-To facilitate future research, we publicly release the benchmark and our experiment code at \url{https://github.com/xiaowu0162/LongMemEval}.
+Our benchmark and code are publicly available at \url{https://github.com/xiaowu0162/LongMemEval}.